Why Create Passive Income Streams?

 "OK, this all sounds great, but how are you doing with your income streams Mari?"
 I love this question!
 For those who know me, or for those who are getting to know me, I am a big believer in coaches putting their money where their mouth is.

-In an effort to be transparent, I have provided a screen shot of my Stripe website store dashboard showing my website passive income gross product sales for the last 35 months (April 2015 - February 2018) totaling $110,050.
-Divided by 35 months, this is approximately $3,144.26 of additional gross passive income per month:
+In an effort to be transparent, I have provided a screen shot of my Stripe website store dashboard showing my website passive income gross product sales for the last 42 months (April 1, 2015 - October 14, 2018) totaling $140,200.
+Divided by 42 months, this is approximately $3,338.00 of additional gross passive income per month.
+Remember this is my passive income only and does not include my leveraged income for speaking, webinars, workshops and group work, nor does it include my active income from my clinical and coaching clients:

-Remember, this screen shot is passive income from the sales of my clinical products including my forms packets, workshop in a kit, and my e-book.
-This does not include my quarterly royalty checks from my Amazon book (which is another passive income stream).
+Again, this screen shot is passive income from the sales of my clinical products including my forms packets, workshop in a kit, and my e-book.
+This does not include my quarterly royalty checks from my two Amazon books (which is another passive income stream).

 The store screen shot also does not include my leveraged income via speaking fees, workshops, group trainings or webinars.